abickel-bil/bilcon25-fluent-api-workshop/Docs/overview.readme.md

 - All inputs must have the option to use a default value
 - We need to restrict access to database connections

+## Objectives

+- Identify technical requiremnts based on the given problem statement and known constraints
+- Design API Flows based on configuration needs and technical requirements
+- Implement API design

 ### First Steps

 Before we dive into creating our API design, let's take a moment to ensure we understand both the constraints and their impact on our solution.

 ---

-- `git checkout step-1` to continue.
+- `git checkout step-1-requirements-analysis` to continue.